acsauk/food_truck_hero/README.md

 # food_truck_hero
-Food business recipe, costing and inventory solution
+## Food business recipe, costing and inventory solution

+A reimagining of [meal_planner](https://www.google.com "meal_planner github repo") for use in the food industry as a tool to record recipes, cost ingredients and track inventory.